GoogleCloudPlatform/kms-integrations/BUILDING.md

 ### FreeBSD

-* Operating System: FreeBSD 11, FreeBSD 12
+* Operating System: FreeBSD 13
 * Architecture: amd64, i386
-* Compiler: clang 9.0+
+* Compiler: clang 15.0+
 * C++ Standard Library: libc++
+* Bazel: 6.2.0 (replacing the contents of .bazelversion in the root of the repository prior to building)

 ### macOS